Part of Land surveys

 Overview

-The Surveys Section is working on the Township Records Revision Project (TRRP).
-This project will ensure new editions of township plans contain correct and updated survey information.
+The Director of Surveys office is working on the Township Records Revision Project (TRRP).
+The project ensures new editions of township plans contain correct and updated survey information.

-Until 1931, the federal government was responsible for the province’s township plans and surveys.
-After 1931 this became the responsibility of the Alberta government.
+The Government of Canada was responsible for the province’s township plans and surveys until 1931.
+Since 1931 the Government of Alberta is responsible for the administration of TRRP.
 Today, the Surveys Section administers the TRRP under the authority of Section 33(4) of Alberta’s Surveys Act.

 Township records history

-After Ottawa transferred the administration of township plans to Alberta, there was a long period when little updating happened.
-During that time, township plans were only revised or updated when new sections of land were surveyed, restorations done or when official re-surveys were conducted.
+After the administration of township plans was transferred to the Government of Alberta, there was a long period of time where few updates occurred.
+During that time, township plans were only revised or updated when new sections of land was surveyed, restorations were completed, or when official re-surveys were conducted.

-The Surveys Section has made revision of township plans a priority.
+The Director of Surveys office made the revision of township plans a priority.

 Revision of survey plans

 New survey plans based on original field notes and other official records will be created.
-These revised survey plans will reduce:
+The revised survey plans reduce:

 • confusion about the land-survey system